Taxation of earned income

 Health insurance contribution

 The health insurance contribution is paid to the Social Insurance Institution of Finland Kela.
 These contributions consist of the medical care insurance payment and the earned income insurance payment.

 Unemployment insurance premiums and pension contributions are paid from earned income.
-In 2016, the unemployment insurance premium is set at 1.15% and the pension contribution at 5.7% of earned income.
-The pension contribution is set at 7.2% of earned income for individuals over the age of 53.
+In 2023, the unemployment insurance premium is set at 1.4% and the pension contribution at 7.15% of earned income.
+The pension contribution is set at 8.65% of earned income for individuals at the age of 53-62 years.
 Based on gross income, these payments are deductible and not included in the withholding tax rate determined in the tax card.
 The payments can be deducted from income tax.